buzzfeed/design/product-design-roles.md

 ## <a id="associate_product_designer"></a>Associate Product Designer

 ### Visual Design
 Demonstrates taste in layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.

-### Brand
-Adheres to the holistic design vision of BuzzFeed, across products and platforms.
+Adheres to the BuzzFeed brand, across products and platforms.

 ### Patterns
 Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products.